 8. 3% of respondents do not use any DM maturity model at all.

 We interpret these results as the following:

 - DAMA-DMBOK2 remains the leading framework for assessing maturity.
-The model of data management maturity should be aligned with the data management model used in a company.
+The data management maturity model should be aligned with the data management model used in a company.
 If a company applies the DAMA-DMBOK2 model, it should also use the DAMA-DMBOK2 approach to assess maturity.
-Performing the mapping between two different models is often “mission impossible”.
+Performing the mapping between two different models is often “mission impossible.”

 - DCAM® 2.2, The Data Management Capability Assessment Model, is the second leading framework to assess maturity.
 DCAM® 2.2 elaborates on a very detailed and practical description of the statuses of different capabilities.

-DCAM® 2.2 has been originally targeted the industry of financial institutions.
-It seems that DCAM® 2.2 has extended its focus and become more a generic framework.
+DCAM® 2.2 originally targeted the industry of financial institutions.
+It seems that DCAM® 2.2 has extended its focus and become more of a generic framework.

 - Still, around 5% of respondents adjust existing models or develop their own.
-As I have mentioned above, a company should align the data management model with the maturity model.
-If a company has developed its model of data management, the maturity assessment model should match it.
+As mentioned above, a company should align the data management model with the maturity model.
+If a company has expanded its data management model, the maturity assessment model should match it.

 - For more insights, visit the Data Crossroads Academy site: //academy.datacrossroads.nl.

 Leave A Comment